'We want to be free': Filipinos demand right to divorce

 She is now considering converting to Islam in the hope of securing a divorce under Muslim law.

-"I'm really trying every possible option just to be single again," she told AFP on the condition of anonymity.
+"I'm really trying every possible option just to be single again," she said on condition of anonymity.

 "Annulment takes so long, it's so expensive and it's not guaranteed, so I'm seeking a more convenient way."